davidonete/tiled_integration_plugin/tilesets/custom-properties.md

 - **PadToPowerOf2:** Should we pad the conditioned texture to the next power of 2 when conditioning the texture.

+- **NormalMap:** The normal map texture that will be used for this tile set.
+(This will only be visible if the tile map uses a lit material that uses normals)

 A predefined set of Custom Properties is available to download and apply to your Tiled project, which includes all the above properties.
 You can set it up by following this guide:

 **1.-** Download the predefined custom properties from [here](../custom-properties/tiled-custom-properties.json)